ivaylov/notiLearn/README.md

-# notilearn
+# notiLearn
-notilearn: word practicing application with the time interval. suitable for todo list and remainder with notifications.
+notiLearn: word practicing application with the time interval. suitable for todo list and remainder with notifications.
 (QT5 C++)

 https://github.com/ivaylov/notiLearn